Alphonso Joyner, 23, Charged With Shooting And Killing 71-Year-Old Woom Sing Tse In Broad Daylight In Chinatown

 For now, the Chinatown community is once again rocked by senseless violence.
 Wong said that fear is felt especially among seniors.

 “Chinatown is not a safe place now.
 A lot of people robbing people and breaking into houses,” Wong said.
-“We feel pretty scared too.”MORE NEWS: Illinois Is Closer To Getting Two New Casinos
+“We feel pretty scared too.”MORE NEWS: Chicago Weather: Increasing Clouds Wednesday Night, Snow Flurries Possible Thursday Morning

 Tse’s family will hold a prayer vigil at 23rd Street and Princeton Avenue Friday night at 7 p.m.
 Tse’s two daughters and son are expected to attend.